William A. Cullop: Congress

-Cullop was elected as a Democrat to the Sixty-first and to the three succeeding Congresses (March 4, 1909 – March 3, 1917).
+Cullop was elected as a Democrat to the Sixty-first and the three succeeding Congresses (March 4, 1909 – March 3, 1917).
 He was an unsuccessful candidate for renomination in 1916.

-He was an unsuccessful candidate for the Democratic nomination as United States Senator in 1926.
+He was an unsuccessful candidate for the Democratic nomination for United States Senator in 1926.

 Later career and death

-He resumed the practice of law and was also interested in various business enterprises.

-He died in Vincennes, Indiana, October 9, 1927.
+He resumed law practice and was also interested in various business enterprises.
+He died in Vincennes, Indiana, on October 9, 1927.
 He was interred in Greenlawn Cemetery.